NZR RM class (Wairarapa): Withdrawal and preservation

 The replacement of the Rimutaka Incline by the Rimutaka Tunnel in November 1955 meant that the main reason for the Wairarapa railcars' operation ceased to exist.
 Locomotive hauled trains were now competitive in timings with the railcars, which were soon withdrawn from service.
 By 1956, the six remaining cars were in storage at Hutt Workshops awaiting an uncertain future.
 They became increasingly derelict, as they were stored outside and vandals removed small parts from the railcars.

-In 1969, the Wellington Branch of the New Zealand Railway & Locomotive Society purchased the remains of RM 4, 5, 6, and 9 for preservation at their Gracefield site.
+In 1969, the Wellington Branch of the New Zealand Railway and Locomotive Society purchased the remains of RM 4, 5, 6, and 9 for preservation at their Gracefield site.
 To move the cars from Hutt Shops to Gracefield, the NZR&LS members physically shunted the railcars from the works to Gracefield, as the railcars' diesel engines were not at that time operable.
 When the group shifted to Seaview, RM 5 (by then working again) was used as an impromptu shunting engine to move the group's collection.

 After arrival, it was decided to restore RM 5 Mahuhu to working order as it was felt to be in the best condition.
 RM 4 (which had been damaged in a level crossing collision before withdrawal), RM 6, and RM 9 Arai-te-uru were relegated to being spare parts sources.

 RM 4 and RM 6 were scrapped in the 1970s after all re-usable components were stripped from their hulks, while RM 5 and RM 9 were placed into storage at the Silver Stream Railway (SSR).
-With no plans for the SSR to restore either, the decision was made in 1992 to lease RM 5 to the newly formed Pahiatua Railcar Society, who would then restore it to mainline operating standards.
-The car arrived at Pahiatua in 1992, and work began to slowly restore the car to operable condition.
+With no plans for the SSR to restore either, the decision was made in September 1992 to lease RM 5 to the newly formed Pahiatua Railcar Society, who would then restore it to mainline operating standards.
+The car arrived at Pahiatua in September 1992, and work began to slowly restore the car to operable condition.

 As RM 5 was missing many parts, the decision was made in 2002 to acquire the remains of RM 9 for use as a spare parts source to complete the restoration of RM 5.
 Arriving in 2003, the incomplete frames of RM 9 became a source of spare parts that could be duplicated or restored for use on its sister car.
 There are no plans to restore RM 9 in its own right as a rail vehicle, and it will most likely be scrapped once it is no longer useful.

-Originally, the 'Wairarapa' railcars had wooden internal framing covered with steel sheathing; however, RM 5's body had decayed so far the decision was made to replace the original wooden framing with steel.
-This improves the railcar's 'crashworthiness', quite apart from being less maintenance-intensive.
+Originally, the Wairarapa railcars had wooden internal framing covered with steel sheathing.
+RM 5's body had decayed so far the decision was made to replace the original wooden framing with steel.
+This improves the railcar's crashworthiness, quite apart from being less maintenance-intensive.
 Restoration of RM 5 was completed in 2017 after an effort spanning 26 years.